 The climate here, the southernmost city on earth, is cooler than in the more moderate central and the always-warm northern regions of Chile.
 During a September visit, skiers were still enjoying spring skiing in Punta Arenas, although the snow was beginning to soften and had disappeared from all but the tops of the hills.
 It’s windy pretty much all the time there, but the wind blows strongest in summer.

 From the northern deserts — one of the world’s driest areas — to the moisture-laden winds of Punta Arenas, Chile has a variety of geography, climate and attractions that are unique in the world.
-Although there’s no argument that the origin of the country’s name is an Indian word, there is dispute over which word.
-But whichever, both are epitomized in the southern region: “chilli” meaning where the land runs out, or “tchili” an Indian word for snow. ♦
+Although there’s no argument that the origin of the country’s name is a Native American word, there is dispute over which word.
+But whichever, both are epitomized in the southern region: “chilli” meaning where the land runs out, or “tchili” a Native American word for snow. ♦